RetroDECK/ES-DE/USERGUIDE.md

 **Swap images after (seconds)**

 For how long to display images before changing to the next game.
-Allowed range is between 5 and 120 seconds.
+Allowed range is between 2 and 120 seconds in 2-second increments.
+The default value is 10 seconds.

 **Stretch images to screen resolution**